Virgil Dridea: Playing career

 Dridea was born on 17 November 1940 in Ploiești, Romania and began playing junior-level football at local club, Petrolul where his first coach was Mihai Cristache, later working with Emil Avasilichioaie.
 On 24 August 1958 he made his senior debut under coach Ilie Oană in a 3–0 Divizia A victory against Jiul Petroșani, that being his only appearance in that season as the club won the title.
 From 1959 until 1961 he played for Știința București in Divizia B. Afterwards he returned to Petrolul where he won the 1962–63 Cupa României.
 Dridea won another title in the 1965–66 season where he was used by coach Constantin Cernăianu in 18 matches in which he scored six goals, including a goal from a corner kick in a 1–0 victory against Rapid București.
 He also played two games for The Yellow Wolves in the first round of the 1966–67 European Cup against Liverpool which included a 3–1 victory, but they did not manage to qualify to the next round.
-His last Divizia A game took place on 3 September 1968 in Petrolul's 3–1 victory against Jiul Petroșani, having a total of 82 matches with 12 goals scored in the competition.
+His last Divizia A game took place on 3 September 1968 in Petrolul's 3–1 victory against Jiul Petroșani, totaling 82 matches with 12 goals in the competition.
 Afterwards, Dridea went to play for two years in Divizia C at Metalul Plopeni where he ended his career.